 • Germanicus: Clavdivs’s much-admired golden-haired big bro

-• Livilla: his much less admired big sis sis
+• Livilla: his much less admired big sis

-The camera pans over the known cast without further comment: Sourfaced Tiberius, Bad Bitchening Ascent Antonia, passed out Augustus, and Schemin’ Livia (also there’s adult Agrippina apparently she doesn’t merit further comment).
+The camera pans over the known cast without further comment: Sourfaced Tiberius, Bad Bitchening Ascent Antonia, passed out Augustus, and Schemin’ Livia (also there’s adult Agrippina but apparently she doesn’t merit further comment).
 With the paterfamilias totally disengaged, the usual family dynamic plays out unnoticed by him.
 Not present is Castor – who indeed married Livilla – so Livilla is free to have full eye-sex with Postumus.
 Cor.

 A few years after my initial Clavdivs obsession, during the first semester at college I became entirely obsessed with The Rocky Horror Picture Show and attended a midnight shadow cast performance at least twice a month.
 Patricia Quinn as Magenta was the catalyst for finally admitting to myself that I also fancied girls.
 You’d think all the underwear ads I’d cut out of Vogue to adorn my bedroom walls with might have been a bigger clue, but at the time I told myself Naomi Campbell and Kate Moss were just really, really cool.